Skip to content

 First month

 Progressive return to normal activities.
 Avoid intense exercise, direct sun exposure, and any trauma to the face.
 Sleep on your back.
-Most stitches are removed or absorbed in the first or second week.
+Most sutures are removed, and absorbable sutures dissolve on their own within the first or second week.

 Progressive result

 The result refines over months.
 Between six months and a year, you will see the definitive result.
-And this result will last again for ten to fifteen years, restoring the confidence and harmony you sought.
+And this result will last again for ten to fifteen years, restoring the confidence and natural balance you sought.

 Risks and complications of secondary lifting